ZenMastersTeam/Zen-UV/mkdocs/zenuv3_to_zenuv4.md

 You will not pay for the same features twice.
 You need to pay only the difference between the new license price and the price you originally paid.

+### Zen UV Bundle owners promo
 **If you got Zen UV 3 from Zen Bundle you’ll get Zen UV 4 absolutely for free!**

+### Zen Addons (Zen UV, Zen Sets and Zen BBQ) owners by separate licensies promo
+If you already have all Zen Add-ons (Zen BBQ, Zen Sets and Zen UV 3.1) as a separate products on one market you can get Zen Bundle (with Zen UV 4.0) for free.

+for this you need to write an email to zenmastershelp@gmail.com

+with subject line
+**BUNDLE UPGRADE**

+Since this program is new and we have a lot of requests for a regular Zen UV 3 to 4 upgrade  these requests can take up to a week to process.

 ---